logjxn/ISOx/README.md

 ```

 ## NOTE
 This tool does not perform signature checking.
-Some distros such as Debian use GPG signatures to ensure the files come from them.
-This tool does NOT check for those, please ensure you are researching and using trusted mirrors if you add any distros to this tools configuration.
-All mirrors built-in currently come from Arch Linux's worldwide mirrorlist, and Debian is straight from them.
+Some distros, such as Debian, use GPG signatures to verify that files genuinely originated from them.
+This tool does NOT check for those.
+If you add additional distros to the configuration, please make sure you're using trusted, official mirrors.
+All mirrors currently built in come from Arch Linux's official worldwide mirrorlist, and Debian's are sourced directly from debian.org.

 ## Requirements